Cuba and His Teddy Bear

 Cuba is a small-time coke dealer in New York’s Lower East Side whose pride and joy is his sixteen-year-old son, Teddy.
 Cuba forbids Teddy from drink and drugs, encourages his ambition to be a writer, and tries to shield him from his world of pimps and lowlife thugs.
 Unbeknownst to his father, however, Teddy has fallen for the charismatic Che—a queer, award-winning playwright turned junkie who has gotten him hooked on heroin.

 Reinaldo Povod’s blistering portrayal of addiction and queer love was a sensation on Broadway in 1986, with Robert de Niro in the lead role.
-Twenty years later, this forgotten American classic receives its UK premiere in a reading directed by Emily Aboud.
+Now, this forgotten American classic receives its UK premiere in a reading directed by Emily Aboud.

 Cast